ElliotBlackstone/automotive-ssd-object-detection/GettingStarted.md

 `CUDA available: True` is expected only if you installed a CUDA-enabled PyTorch build on a machine with a compatible NVIDIA GPU/driver.

 #### 4. Install the remaining dependencies

+PyTorch (CPU or GPU) must be installed first.

 All Python dependencies are listed in `requirements.txt`.